 44. The magnitude of the challenge of providing telecommunications services to all remote communities served by Northwestel, at a level comparable to Southern Canada, is considerable.
-Northwestel serves approximately (#) NAS, in 96 communities, distributed across approximately four million square kilometers of the most inhospitable territory in Canada, representing over 40% of Canada's land mass.
+Northwestel serves approximately 72,000 NAS, in 96 communities, distributed across approximately four million square kilometers of the most inhospitable territory in Canada, representing over 40% of Canada's land mass.
 Notably, Northwestel's territory even has a much lower population density and a more challenging geography than Alaska, which has five times the population and one-third the land mass.

 45. While over 40% of Northwestel's customers are located in two communities (Whitehorse and Yellowknife), all other customers are distributed over the remaining 94 communities; 70% of which have fewer than 500 customers.
-In 2012, the 72 remote communities served by the Company22 had combined NAS of (#), averaging only (#) NAS per community.
+In 2012, the 72 remote communities served by the Company had combined NAS of 17,427, averaging only 242 NAS per community.
 The communities for which the Commission expected Northwestel to provision ECF within six months of TRP 2011-771 have an even smaller average NAS base.
-In extreme
+In extreme contrast, Southern Canada enjoys much higher population densities, a much milder climate, a longer construction season, generally reliable and punctual transportation, and of course, far lower operating costs per NAS.

-22 In paragraph 44 of Decision CRTC 2000-746, a remote community was defined as:
+&lt;sup>22 In paragraph 44 of Decision 2000-746, a remote community was defined as: